-Online shopping alone isn't enough for customers anymore.
+This is one of the many reasons online shopping alone isn't enough for customers anymore.
 Sometimes, having to wait for your item to be delivered just doesn't compare to the luxury of buying it in-store right away.

 If online was everything, Amazon wouldn't have opened their first checkout-free grocery store, where actual sales associates aren't needed as part of the buying process.
 Customers simply pick their items off the shelf, bag them and walk out.
 They are then billed on the app after leaving the store.
-No scanning or queuing required.
+No scanning or waiting required.
 Simple.

 In-store technology has made it as quick and simple to shop in-store as it is online.

-I recently went into a store where they were able to imprint and engrave my name and initials onto a bag of my choice right there and then.
+I recently went to a store where they were able to imprint and engrave my name and initials onto a bag of my choice right there and then.
 This added a unique touch to my item and enhanced my customer experience.